Insect flight: Indirect flight

-Other than the two orders with direct flight muscles, all other living winged insects fly using a different mechanism, involving indirect flight muscles.
-This mechanism evolved once and is the defining feature (synapomorphy) for the infraclass Neoptera; it corresponds, probably not coincidentally, with the appearance of a wing-folding mechanism, which allows Neopteran insects to fold the wings back over the abdomen when at rest (though this ability has been lost secondarily in some groups, such as in the butterflies).
+Other than the Odonata with direct flight muscles, all other living winged insects fly using a different mechanism, involving indirect flight muscles.
+This mechanism probably evolved once and is found in Neoptera and Ephemeroptera.
+In Neoptera it corresponds, probably not coincidentally, with the appearance of a wing-folding mechanism, which allows these insects to fold the wings back over the abdomen when at rest (though this ability has been lost secondarily in some groups, such as in the butterflies).

-What all Neoptera share, however, is the way the muscles in the thorax work: these muscles, rather than attaching to the wings, attach to the thorax and deform it; since the wings are extensions of the thoracic exoskeleton, the deformations of the thorax cause the wings to move as well.
+The flight muscles, rather than attaching to the wings, attach to the thorax and deform it; since the wings are extensions of the thoracic exoskeleton, the deformations of the thorax cause the wings to move as well.
 A set of longitudinal muscles along the back compresses the thorax from front to back, causing the dorsal surface of the thorax (notum) to bow upward, making the wings flip down.
 Another set of muscles from the tergum to the sternum pulls the notum downward again, causing the wings to flip upward.